ice-energy/jreed/content_pub/post/post_009/GithubHugo.md

 Hugo should also be supported on Mac.

 I'd be glad to help anyone get this up and running for themselves.
-Also not too difficult to see up different themes from gohugo.io.
+Also, it's not too difficult to set up different themes from gohugo.io.

 JR